 Being thankful for all the opportunities I have and had a work, I want to give back.
 One of the means for this is the knowledge sharing.
 Another means is to help also people outside work.
 Coaching mathematics in a class of refugees at a local school was my way of trying to give perspectives to not so privileged for some time in 2016/2017.

 Finally, a pretty strong part of my personal development was shaped by my family and hobbies.
 Being a mother of by now 2 grown ups definitely has influence on my leadership style and also made it easier to stay mentally fresh and open minded.
-Since I was young, I play the Cello in an orchestra.
+Since I was young, I play the Cello in an orchestra and Tenor Sax in a bigband.
 This is joy and responsibility.
 Dancing the Tango Argentino makes me sensitive for small impulses.
 Enjoying my garden and sailing gives me peace at mind.
 I think, all fits together.

 But I guess it is always like in the poem with the blind men and the elephant: whatever part of me you see will give you a different result.
 And I like it that way.